Mark-Tomlinson/markup-by-attribute-for-woocommerce/readme.txt

 = 2.2 =
 * Fix Plugin name and Description.
 * Fix markup calculation on sale prices when using a percentage markup (percent of the regular price, not sale price).
+* Clear Markup by Attribute meta data from database on variation deletion.

 = 2.1 =
 * Organize `Settings` page with sub-headings.